Achyut132002/AWS-resource-tracker/readme.md

 ## Prerequisites

-- AWS CLI installed and configured on your machine.
+- AWS CLI and jq installed and configured on your machine.
 - AWS IAM permissions to access S3, EC2, Lambda, and SES services.

 ## Installation